memtrip/eos-jvm/eos-http-rpc/README.md

 ```

 ### Integration tests
 The `src/test` directory contains a full suite of integration tests.
-You will need to
-run the setup scripts in [eos-dev-env](https://github.com/memtrip/eos-jvm/tree/master/eos-dev-env)
-for a few of the tests to run successfully.
+The integration tests
+are ran using the Jungle test net HTTP API endpoint.